Powdered Eggs

 Recipes for Using Powdered Eggs

 Never run out of eggs again!
-The cans come with an average the equivalent of 226 eggs (18 dozen) in them.
+The cans come with an average equivalent of 72-96 eggs (depending on the brand).

 Swedish Pancakes